hoepeyemi/basearpsveri/README.md

-# Product Name: Basearpsveris (Tokenized Recycling Rewards Platform)
+# Product Name: Basearpsveri (Tokenized Recycling Rewards Platform)

 ## Product Overview:
 Basearpsveri is a decentralized marketplace designed to promote sustainable waste management and recycling by incentivizing individuals, recyclable material sellers, recycling centers, companies, and other eco-conscious buyers to actively participate.
 Leveraging blockchain technology, Basearpsveri creates a transparent ecosystem where sellers can list their recyclable materials, and buyers can purchase these materials seamlessly and securely.
 The platform aims to bridge the gap between buyers seeking eco-friendly products and sellers offering recyclable materials, fostering a sustainable marketplace that benefits both parties while contributing to environmental conservation efforts.